 - Do you think the Sons of Liberty’s response to the Tea Act was appropriate?

-Then, move on to the Got It? section to review what you have learned by taking a quiz.
+Move on to the Got It? section to review what you have learned with a quiz.